disruptek/golden/README.md

 If you pass it some Nim source, it will compile it for you and report some compilation and runtime statistics periodically.

-By default, it will run forever.
-Luckily, it handles a SIGINT more gracefully than my ex-wife.
+By default, it will run until you interrupt it.

 ```
 $ golden --truth=0.002 bench.nim